Easing your neck and back pain with diet counseling

 Risks of obesity

 It’s no secret that being overweight is a significant health risk.
-Obesity greatly exacerbates chances for high blood pressure and stroke, heart disease, cancer, lung problems, and much more.
-Carrying around excess body fat also puts additional stress on the spine, which frequently leads to chronic back and neck pain, accelerates degenerative spine conditions and potentially causes painful nerve compression.
+Obesity greatly increases your chances for high blood pressure, heart disease, cancer, lung problems and stroke.
+Carrying around excess body fat also puts additional stress on the spine, which frequently leads to chronic neck and back pain.
+In turn, this accelerates degenerative spine conditions and potentially causes painful nerve compression.
 Diet counseling provides you with the support you need to drop the remaining weight and reduce the added pressure on your body.

-This is why diet counseling can be so beneficial.
-Rather than attempt a new diet alone, you can seek out the advice of a counselor or support group, who can give you the encouragement and peace of mind that you require.
-Furthermore, diet counseling can help you tailor your diet/exercise plan to your specific circumstances and goals – what works for some may not work for everyone.
+Rather than attempting a new diet alone, diet counseling can help you seek out the advice of a counselor or support group, which can give you the encouragement and peace of mind that you need.
+Furthermore, diet counseling can help you tailor your diet or exercise plan to specific circumstances and goals that work best for you.
+Common diet counseling tips include:

-- Log your daily caloric intake in a written journal or an online journal
+- Logging your daily caloric intake in a written or online journal

-- Eat five small meals instead of three large ones
+- Eating five small meals instead of three large ones

-- Join a gym or attend exercise classes
+- Joining a gym or attending exercise classes